rweigel/stats/python.md

 	...
 ```

-Which reads "If <code>test</code> is true, evaluate the indented statements immediately following; otherwise, evaluate the indented statements following <code>else</code>".
+Which reads "If `test` is true, evaluate the indented statements immediately following; otherwise, evaluate the indented statements following `else`".
 For example,

 ```Python
 if 2 > 1: